sashacmc/face-rec-tools/README.md

 face-rec-cli -a recognize_image -i imagefile.jpg

 # recognize single video and print summary output (useful for debug)
-face-rec-cli -a recognize_image -i imagefile.jpg
+face-rec-cli -a recognize_video -i videofile.mp4

 # recognize folder and store result in database
 face-rec-cli -a recognize_folder -i /folder/with/images